eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/016-basic_tutorial/020-working_with_refactoring.md

 #### Note:

-Refactoring will only work from within PHP Explorer view and not from Navigator view.
+Refactoring will only work from within Project Explorer view.

 <!--note-end-->